Martin Crête: Career

 Crête joined the Mike Fournier team for the 2020–21 season.
 Due to the COVID-19 pandemic in Quebec, the 2021 provincial championship was cancelled.
 Curling Québec then decided to appoint Team Fournier to represent Quebec at the 2021 Tim Hortons Brier in Calgary, Alberta.
 The event was played in a bio-secure bubble to prevent the spread of the virus.
 At the Brier, they finished with a 4–4 record, failing to qualify for the championship round.

 In their first event of the 2021–22 season, Team Fournier reached the final of the Capital Curling Fall Open.
 Because of their previous successes on tour, the team had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 At the Pre-Trials, the team finished the round robin with a 3–3 record, missing the playoff round.
 Later in the season, they won the Challenge Casino de Charlevoix and reached the final of both the Stu Sells 1824 Halifax Classic and the Finale du Circuit.
 The Quebec Tankard was once again cancelled due to the pandemic and Team Fournier were named as the provinces representatives for the 2022 Tim Hortons Brier.
 At the Brier, the team finished once again with a 4–4, placing sixth in their pool.
 Following the season, skip Mike Fournier moved to Ontario and Félix Asselin took over as skip of the team with Émile Asselin coming in to play second.

+In 2024, it was announced that Team Asselin would welcome Brier champion and longtime teammate of Crête, Jean-Michel Ménard, as the third.
+Ménard, halfway through the season would begin skipping the team, with Asselin continuing to throw fourth stones.
+Team Ménard would win the 2025 Quebec Tankard, qualifying them to represent Quebec at the 2025 Montana's Brier.
+At the Brier, the team finished 4–4, missing out on the playoffs.

+Team Ménard would start the 2025–26 curling season at the 2025 Canadian Olympic Curling Pre-Trials, where they would finish with a 4–3 record, narrowly missing out on the playoffs.
+Ménard would again win the 2026 Quebec Tankard and represent Quebec at the 2026 Montana's Brier.
+Prior to the Brier, Crête and Ménard announced that they would be retiring at the end of the season.
+At his final Brier, Team Ménard finished 5–3, missing out on the playoffs due to the last-stone-draw tiebreaker.